2baOrNot2ba/iLiSA/docs/getting_started.rst

 This shows a typical layout topology consisting of a local control unit (LCU) that performs the actual observations, a data recording unit (DRU) where recorded data ends up and a central control unit (CCU) from which you control and monitor the LCU and DRU.
+Note that the CCU and DRU could be the same physical node, since these are only logical nodes.
-For security reasons, the LCU will be on another network than the other resouces, and this necessitates a gateway portal.
+For security reasons, the LCU will be on another network than the other resources, and this necessitates a gateway portal.
 In what follows in it assumed that this topology has been setup already, often this will mean enabling ssh tunnels and port configurations, so that the ``iLiSA`` user is able to ssh without password into the LCU and DRU from the CCU.